 On-page SEO is a major element of Search Engine Optimisation.
 For a further explanation of the terms listed in your audit report, read the following glossary:

 SEO Title Tag – the snapshot audit shows the SEO title of your home page only.
 Check that it is the right length and contains the main keywords you are targeting for your home page.
 SEO title tags should be checked and improved for key pages, then all site pages.

-SEO Meta Description Tag – again, data shown for your home page only.
-Should fit required character length and also contain main keywords as your title tag.
+SEO Meta Description Tag – again, data is shown for your home page only.
+The text should fit the required character length and also contain the main keywords as your title tag.

 Header Tags (H1-H6) – Headers are titles and subtitles used throughout web page content to make it clear to both Google and readers, what the article is about.
-Each page should only have one H1, which is usually the Page Title, then other headers are used to show main sections in order of importance.
-If you aren’t using headers, please start doing so!
+Each page should only have one H1, which is usually the Page Title, and then other headers are used to show the main sections in order of importance.
+If you aren’t using headers correctly, please start doing so!

 Amount of content – ideally, all web pages should have a minimum of 300 words for SEO purposes.
 Try to add more copy containing your targeted keywords and phrases if the word count is lower.

 Image Alt Attributes – an ‘alt text’ tag is added to images to tell the reader and Google what the image is about.
 This will boost the chances of them appearing in image search results, opening up an extra way to rank your website.
 Alt text tags also make your website accessible to those who are blind or visually impaired as their screen readers, read information out loud to tell the user more about the image and its content within the page.